 Zisos Mitros is a mechanical engineer working on robotics.
-Currently, he is a Ph.D.
+Currently, he is a senior Ph.D.
 Student in the Wellcome / EPSRC Centre for Interventional and Surgical of University College London (UCL) under the supervision of Dr. Christos Bergeles and Prof. Lyndon da Cruz.
 Moreover, he is a member of the Robotics and Vision in Medicine (RViM) Lab at King’s College London (KCL).

 His research interests include surgical robotics for microsurgery, mechanical design and manufacture, and dynamic systems modeling and control.